Load Balancing Using Sparse Communication: The Approximation-Performance Link

+\emph{Proof.} \emph{Claim 1}.
+The claim follows directly from the definition of $\tau$.
+Since $\tau$ is the first time such that there is a difference of $\epsilon n^{1/2}$ between any two queues, $Q^n_i$ and $Q_j^n$ must be the largest and smallest queue lengths, respectively, across all queues in the system at time $\tau$.

-Next, we argue that for $n$ large enough, buffer $i$ cannot receive a job at time $\tau$.
-Consequently, using the definition of $\sigma$, buffer $i$ does not receive any jobs during $(\sigma,\tau]$.
-The queue length processes can only jump by 1.
-Assume that $n$ is large enough such that $\epsilon n^{1/2}>6$.
-Since $\tau$ is the first time such that there is a difference of $\epsilon n^{1/2}$ between any two queues, $Q^n_i$ and $Q_j^n$ must be the largest and smallest queue lengths at time $\tau$, respectively.
-Just before time $\tau$, namely at $\tau^-$, they cannot be closer than $\epsilon n^{1/2}-2$ (in the event of simultaneous arrival to buffer $i$ and departure from buffer $j$ at $\tau$).
-Since the event we analyze is contained in $B^n_{\epsilon}$, the approximations cannot be further than $(\epsilon n^{1/2})/4$ from the actual queue lengths (from above or below).
-Hence,
+\emph{Claim 2}.
+We argue that for all sufficiently large $n$, as a result of restricting to the event $B^n_\epsilon$ (i.e., accurate approximation), buffer $i$ cannot receive a new job at time $\tau$.
+Suppose that $n$ is large enough such that $\epsilon n^{1/2}>6$.
+Since the queue length processes can only jump by 1 at any given time, we have that just before time $\tau$, namely at $\tau^-$, queues $i$ and $j$ cannot be closer than $\epsilon n^{1/2}-2$ (the $-2$ factor corresponds to the event of having an arrival to buffer $i$ and departure from buffer $j$ at $\tau$ simultaneously).

+Since the sample path is contained in $B^n_{\epsilon}$, the approximations cannot be deviate more than $(\epsilon n^{1/2})/4$ from the actual queue lengths.
+We have that: